EmergentProperly/Volca-Sync-Divider/README.md

 # Volca-Sync-Divider

 An Arduino driven Korg Volca sync divider.
 A simple "hack" to add some versatility to the Volcas.
+This was put together and tested with an Arduino Nano, Arduino Pro Micro, Volca Beats, Volca Keys and Volca Bass.
+The Volca Beats was the master sync in this project, although any Volca should work.

-The arduino recieves a sync pulse from a volca, and outputs 2 or more pulses at a lower BPM while remaining in time with the source sync.
+The arduino recieves a sync pulse from a volca, and outputs 2 or more pulses at a lower BPM while remaining in time with the master sync.

 Two LEDs provide a visual aid for timing.
-NOTE: it is important to trigger the master Volca when both LEDs are ON.
+NOTE: Triggering play on the master Volca, when both LEDs flash together, ensures all volcas will sync.
 The default code has both LEDs ON every 8 pulses.

-This was put together and tested with an Arduino Nano, Arduino Pro Micro, Volca Beats, Volca Keys and Volca Bass.
-The Volca Beats was the master sync.
+Slave Volcas will trigger on their lower frequency, divided steps.

 DISCLAIMER: Due to the quirkiness of Volcas, your mileage may vary.

 ## Schematic